jensharbers/agricolaeplotr/cran-comments.md

 0 errors | 0 warnings | 0 note

-'ggplot' is a name of a class of a 'ggplot2' generated plot 'agricolae' is a name of a package

-all package names are put in single quotes

-two typos in vignette.Rmd are corrected

 ## Bug Fixes:
-Non bugs found, If You find a bug, just ask me on github or you may mail me.
+No bugs found, If You find a bug, just ask me on github or you may mail me.

 ## features:
-export ggplot plots to simple features to use them in GIS. supports several designs from 'FielDHub'
+export ggplot plots to simple features to use them in GIS.

+supports several designs from 'FielDHub'

+Field boundaries are generated

+Summary function added